 What colors should I choose if I don’t want to bleach my hair?

 The trick to picking a shade that doesn’t require bleach is to set very realistic expectations in terms of the color result.
-Since Asian hair has naturally warm undertones—the main reason why Filipinas are more susceptible to their hair color turning brassy after a while—never pick a cool hue if you’re not willing to pre-lighten your tresses.
-Examples of cool colors are blue, green, pastel purple, and any iteration of ash.
+Since Asian hair has naturally warm undertones (which is the main reason why Filipinas are more susceptible to their hair color turning brassy after a while), never pick a cool hue if you’re not willing to pre-lighten your tresses.
+Examples of cool colors are blue, green, purple, and any iteration of ash.
 It’s best to avoid that section of the color wheel, especially if you’re dying your hair from black or dark brown to any lighter shade.

 Why isn’t my hair color turning out the way I want?